Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 Take Nontraditional Classes

-If your child is taking a full load of online college classes, this suggestion may seem like superfluous.
+If your child is taking a full load of online college classes, this suggestion may seem superfluous.
 But if your student is bored or not enrolled at the moment, courses online may offer some unique opportunities.

 First, I’ll mention Khan Academy.
 My younger son watched sessions here to supplement his live instruction while in college.
-The academy gave him a different yet valuable perspective for deeper understanding of specific subjects.
+The academy gave him a different yet valuable perspective for a deeper understanding of specific subjects.

 Next up is +Acumen hosted by Acumen, a non-profit that invests “patient capital” in businesses in developing countries.
-Earlier this year, I enrolled in a free class and found the content and the people there engaging.
+Earlier this year, I enrolled in a free class and found the content and the people engaging.
 I took part in a few discussions with team members I met online as well as academy-sponsored events.
 It was amazing to meet new people and make connections with people worldwide.
 So even if your kids can’t meet international students face to face, they could get together with them for online discussions.